EDtv

 EDtv is a 1999 American satirical comedy film directed by Ron Howard.
 An adaptation of the 1994 Quebecois film Louis 19, King of the Airwaves (Louis 19, le roi des ondes), it stars Matthew McConaughey, Jenna Elfman, Woody Harrelson, Ellen DeGeneres, Martin Landau, Rob Reiner, Sally Kirkland, Elizabeth Hurley, Clint Howard, and Dennis Hopper.

-The movie received mixed-to-positive reviews, with some criticizing its similarity to The Truman Show (1998), and was a box office failure, grossing $35.2 million against an $80 million production budget.
+Released by Universal Pictures on March 26, 1999, the film received mixed-to-positive reviews, with some criticizing its similarity to The Truman Show (1998), but was a box office failure, grossing $35.2 million against an $80 million production budget.

 Plot

 Television network True TV is commencing interviews for a planned reality show that shows a normal person's life 24/7, created by TV producer Cynthia.
 They interview Ed Pekurny and his brother, Ray.
 When the producers see the interview, Cynthia chooses Ed.
 The show hits the airwaves under the title "Ed TV."
 It is a total failure at first, as only boring things happen.
 The producers want to pull the plug, but Cynthia remains determined that the show will succeed.

 Ed TV gets interesting when Ed visits Ray.
 Ed (along with the cameramen) discovers that Ray is cheating on his girlfriend Shari.
 Ed visits Shari to apologize to her for Ray's actions, but a drunk Shari starts insulting Ray, calling him "a bad lay", to the audience's amusement.
 Ed tries to comfort Shari, revealing he has feelings for her; she reveals she has feelings for him too, and they kiss, making Ed TV extremely popular.
 At Cynthia's insistence, Ed starts a relationship with Shari, but their relationship is short-lived, as Ed grows more interested in staying on TV and Shari is abused by viewers who find her unappealing.

 Ed goes on The Tonight Show with Jay Leno and meets beautiful model and actress Jill who takes a liking to Ed.
 Ed visits Shari, who tells him she does not want to be with him until Ed TV stops airing.
 She then leaves town.
 Ed goes to a park to play football with Ray when Jill arrives to invite Ed over for dinner at her house, as Cynthia brought her in to earn more ratings.
 When Ed arrives at Jill's house, there is a massive crowd.
 The two have a small talk, and kiss on top of a table.
 They are about to have sex, but Ed falls off the table and lands on her cat, which results in a sore back for the former and a broken leg for the latter.
 Ed never sees Jill again, and he also finds out his brother wrote a book (called My Brother Pissed on Me).